 I’d like to first acknowledge the Osage, Caddo, Quapaw, and earlier indigenous peoples who called the Ozarks home before their forced removal and who are still struggling to reclaim their land, traditions, and identities today.

-Specific folk traditions that have had a great influence on Ozark folkways include the European Cunning craft, Cajun/Creole folk medicine including the path of the Traiteur, Pennsylvania German Braucherei often also called Powwowing, Indigenous healing practices from the diverse nations of the Southeastern US, West African folk traditions by way of Southern Rootwork, Hoodoo, and Conjure, and even Central/South American Curanderismo.
+Specific folk traditions that have had a great influence on Ozark folkways include the European Cunning Craft, Cajun/Creole folk medicine including the path of the Traiteur, Pennsylvania German Braucherei often also called Powwowing, Indigenous healing practices from the diverse nations of the Southeastern US, West African folk traditions by way of Southern Rootwork, Hoodoo, and Conjure, and even Central/South American Curanderismo.

 An important aspect of my research includes looking into all the traditions that have had such a great impact upon Ozark folkways.
 In looking at where these traditions intersect, we can start to understand so much more about the lives and practices of our ancestors.
-While you can look at Ozark folkways and see the fingerprint of all these traditions, remember that these practices remain unique to this specific area and should be approached with that mindset.
+While you can look at Ozark folkways and see the fingerprints of all these traditions, remember that these practices remain unique to this specific area and should be approached with that mindset.

 An important aspect of my research includes looking into all the traditions that have had such a great impact upon Ozark folkways.
 In looking at where these traditions intersect, we can start to understand so much more about the lives and practices of our ancestors.
-While you can look at Ozark folkways and see the fingerprint of all these traditions, remember that these practices remain unique to this specific area and should be approached with that mindset.
+While you can look at Ozark folkways and see the fingerprints of all these traditions, remember that these practices remain unique to this specific area and should be approached with that mindset.

 Published Works: